soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li><strong>Project Summary (EU1):</strong> At Eukarya, I quickly learned about WebAssembly and developed a processor that compiles user scripts (Python, Go, Rust, etc.) into WebAssembly (WASM) files and executes them efficiently on a WASM runtime.</li>
-          <li><strong>User Need:</strong> Users needed the ability to use their own scripts (in languages like Python, Go, Rust) to create custom functions within our workflow engine, requiring an extension to the engine for custom script execution.</li>
+          <li><strong>The Learning Need:</strong> Users needed the ability to use their own scripts (in languages like Python, Go, Rust) to create custom functions within our workflow engine, requiring an extension to the engine for custom script execution.</li>
-          <li><strong>Task:</strong> My task was to extend the workflow engine to support user-defined scripts through WebAssembly execution.</li>
+          <li><strong>My Goal:</strong> My task was to extend the workflow engine to support user-defined scripts through WebAssembly execution.</li>
-          <li><strong>Execution:</strong> I researched the technology, developed the feature, and created the necessary documentation.</li>
+          <li><strong>My Learning & Action:</strong> I researched the technology, developed the feature, and created the necessary documentation.</li>
-          <li><strong>Value Delivered:</strong> This provided users with valuable new functionality and also helped build a knowledge base about WASM within the team.</li>
+          <li><strong>Key Outcome:</strong> This provided users with valuable new functionality and also helped build a knowledge base about WASM within the team.</li>
         </ul>
       </td>
     </tr>